iron-io/docs/_includes/worker/start/first-worker/tutorial.md

 {% include worker/start/first-worker/php/zip-directory.md %}
 {% include worker/start/first-worker/python/zip-directory.md %}

-That <span class="fixed-width">directory</span> parameter is just the path to the directory you want to zip.
+That <span class="fixed-width">/path/to/directory</span> is just the path to the directory you want to zip.
 Relative and absolute paths are both okay.
-The <span class="fixed-width">destination</span> parameter is the name you want the zip file to use.
-The <span class="fixed-width">overwrite</span> parameter is a boolean switch: if true, the packager will overwrite fileNameForZip.zip if it exists.
+The <span class="fixed-width">fileNameForZip.zip</span> is where you want to save the zip file.
+The <span class="fixed-width">true</span> at the end is a boolean switch: if true, the packager will overwrite fileNameForZip.zip if it exists.
 If false and fileNameForZip.zip already exists, the packager will do nothing.
 The function returns true if the zip was created or false if creation failed.

 We don't need to upload a full directory, though--we just want to upload a single file.
 We still need to package that, but you don't need to separate it into its own directory.
 Just call this, instead: